jagadeeshreddyr/Python_logger/README.md

 - Python Code for logs
 - This code is helpful when you need follow Exception or Bugs.
 - Helpful follwing a big Project
+- if logger module not installed *pip install logging